wp-plugins/relocate-upload/readme.txt

 == Changelog ==
+0.23 - Checked and verified compatibility up to WordPress 4.1

 0.22 - Plugin officially taken over by Tim Berneman (tberneman).
        Fixed problem where "remove location" button was not showing up.
          * Created "images" folder and put "xit.gif" in it.
          * Does NOT delete the folder or any files in it.
        Folder is created if it doesn't exist when adding new location.

 0.21 - Fixed problem where folder dropdown was not showing in Media edit screen on newer versions of WordPress.